 Trauma or Injury

-If a veneer falls due to trauma or injury, place it in a small container and see your dentist as soon as possible.
+If a veneer detaches due to trauma or injury, place it in a small container and see your dentist as soon as possible.
 In most cases, early care can help reduce the risk of further damage or discomfort.

 Natural Wear and Tear